 After you accept a job offer, your new employer will ask you to fill out Form W-4.
 The U.S. government requires employees to fill out a W-4.
 It tells your employer how much money to withhold from your paycheck for federal income taxes.
 As daunting as that may sound, the W-4 is a relatively easy form.
-It takes up less than one page and there are only seven lines for you to actually fill out.
+It takes up less than one page, and since the form underwent major changes this past year, there are only 4 steps for you to actually fill out.
 So whether you’re a hiring manager or a hopeful new employee, let’s break down the purpose of the W-4 and the information it contains.

 What Is Form W-4?